 Who are the trainers?

 The BMC Masterclass was developed by Joseph Shaules, in collaboration with Yvonne van der Pol.
-Joseph is recognized as an authority on the intercultural education and brain-mind sciences.
+Joseph is recognized as an authority on intercultural education and brain-mind sciences.
 He is author of multiple books, including: The Intercultural Mind (Intercultural Press), Deep Culture (Linguaculture Matters), and Language, Culture and the Embodied Mind (Springer), and director of the Japan Intercultural Institute.
 Yvonne is an intercultural trainer, coach and consultant, a board member of SIETAR Europe and is the author of Reflections on Intercultural Craftsmanship (2017).

 - Joseph Shaules (PhD).
 Professor, Author and Director of the Japan Intercultural Institute